daveho/Daemon/README.md

 # Start the application in the background
 java -jar myApp.jar start

-# Send a command to the running application
+# Send a command (purgecache) to the running application
 java -jar myApp.jar purgecache

 # Shut down the running application